-Build Desktop Apps With Kotlin And Jetpack Compose For Desktop
+Build Desktop Apps With Kotlin And Compose Multiplatform For Desktop

 Introduction

-Compose for Desktop is a UI framework made by Jetbrains to simplify and accelerate desktop application development using Kotlin with a reactive and functional API.
+Compose Multiplatform is a UI framework made by Jetbrains to simplify and accelerate desktop application development using Kotlin with a reactive and functional API.
 It targets the JVM and thus can be used to build cross platform GUI apps.
-It's currently in alpha.
+It also supports other platforms such as web.

 It's based on the Jetpack Compose declarative UI Toolkit made by Google for Android.
 Using Kotlin to design user interfaces promotes less bugs, better tooling support and more concise and robust code.
 This is achieved using a declarative UI model based on composable functions, which take in parameters to describe the UI logic without returning anything and must be free of side-effects.
 More details about composables are presented in the Compose mental model documentation.